blogs.sanpreetsingh.com

 • reassurance becomes tangled with expectation

-• conflict grows around frequency, effort, or emotional availability
+• conflict grows around effort, emotional availability, or closeness

 Internal signs